courseportal/coursePortal/docs/source/notes/log_nick.rst

 Goals
 -----

-Todo:
+New Todo:
+    *   Testing
+    *   Documentation
+    *   More validation for uploaded file types
-    *   Integrate forum into the Atom better
+    *   Implement the vote ranking system from content into the forums
-    *   Put a delete option in the submit form if they are editing
-    *   Add a report feature for all content/posts so that malicious/disrespectful content can be removed
     *   Allow professors to "sticky" content to stay at the top of the content list no matter the ranking in some way, maybe create a new tab for stickied content.
-    *   Implement a vote based ranking system for the forums
-    *   Give users a rating based on submissions and quality of their submissions and use that rating to give "initial" rating to new content/posts (Taoran is working on it)
+    *   Put a delete option in the submit form for user uploaded content
+    *   Add a report feature for all content/posts so malicious/disrespectful content can be removed
+    *   Integrate forum into Atom better

 Week of June 9-14
 ==================